Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 * learning more about the Bangkok Street Food Tour and
 * booking their spot on the tour.

 ### 2. Who are the primary target groups?

 * This website would attract **first time and veteran travelers to Bangkok** looking for an authentic culinary experience.
 * Since the StreetFoodies & Co. (a fictitious tour agency) has collaborated with Mark Wiens to put together this tour, a large traffic source for this website would be referral traffic from Mark Wiens’ website - i.e. **Mark Wiens fans.**
 * As the tour is 6-8 hours long, with lots of walking, it can be assumed that a large portion of the bookers would be **young to middle-aged adults (men & women) either single or with children** who are able to keep up.

+(*Taking these points into consideration, I wanted the website to present a young & vibrant look & feel*)

 ### 3. What is it that they (the users) want to achieve?